 Turnips may get a bad rap, but they're absolutely delicious when cooked properly.
 This recipe mashes turnips with the richness of butter and sweetens the dish with a hint of sugar.
 The taste is amazing and enough to convert any turnip non-believers in your family!

 The mashed turnips make an excellent side dish and alternative to mashed potatoes, particularly during the cold season when the root vegetable is at its best.
 Serve it alongside chicken or pork dishes and a salad for a healthy, well-balanced dinner.

 - 1 pinch Kosher salt

 - 1 pound turnips (peeled and cut into a large dice)

 - 1/4 teaspoon ground pepper

-- Bring a large pot of salted water to a boil over high heat.
-When boiling, add turnips, cooking until tender, about 20 to 30 minutes (Use a knife to check the tenderness of the turnips.).
+Bring a large pot of salted water to a boil over high heat.
+Once boiling, add the turnips.
+Cook until tender, about 20 to 30 minutes.

-- Drain water from turnips, adding turnips back into the pot.
+Drain water from the turnips, and place them back into the pot.
 Add butter, sugar, pepper, and salt.
-Mash the turnips with butter and seasonings using a potato masher, until reaching the desired consistency.
-Taste, adjust seasonings and serve.

 Using a potato masher, mash the turnips with the butter and seasonings until it reaches your desired consistency.
 Taste and adjust the seasonings as needed.

 Serve and enjoy!